gugarosa/opfython/README.md

 ## Getting started: 60 seconds with OPFython

 First of all.
 We have examples.
 Yes, they are commented.
-Just browse to `examples/`, chose your subpackage and follow the example.
+Just browse to `examples/`, chose your subpackage, and follow the example.
 We have high-level examples for most tasks we could think of.

-Or if you wish to learn even more, please take a minute:
+Alternatively, if you wish to learn even more, please take a minute:

 OPFython is based on the following structure, and you should pay attention to its tree: